Skip to Content

 Laundry Room Sink Size

-Laundry room with black cabinets small basin sink isHaving a laundry sink is beneficial for pre-soaking your clothes and other washing purposes.
+A utility sink is beneficial for pre-soaking your clothes and other washing purposes.
 That said, getting the right size for your room is vital.

-Laundry sinks start from 21 to 48 inches in width, depending on the type of sink you prefer.
+Laundry sinks range from 21 to 48 inches in width, depending on the type of sink you prefer.
 A single basin sink can measure between 21 and 34 inches, while you can expect double basin sinks to have a width of 35 to 48 inches.

-In addition, laundry sinks are deeper than bathroom sinks with 12 inches in depth.
+In addition, laundry sinks are deeper than bathroom sinks, with 12 inches in depth.
 Deep sinks prevent dirt and water from splashing.
 Finally, factor in the ledge or countertop measurements when choosing between countertop, wall-mount, and stand-alone sinks.

 Door Size For Laundry Room

-Laundry room white cabinets gray paint isAside from the interior dimensions, the door size for laundry rooms also needs special consideration.
+Aside from the interior dimensions, the door size for laundry rooms also needs special consideration.
 Your door should measure at least 32 inches in width, enough for large equipment to pass through.

 Otherwise, you can also install a sliding door or a folding door.
 A sliding door is at least 36 inches wide, plus the clearance space on the wall of the same width.